daniel-wrench/reynolds_scales_project/README.md

 # README
 This repository contains a dataset of solar wind parameters and turbulence scales as measured by NASA's *Wind* spacecraft, as well as the software pipeline used to produce it.
 Given below are a description of the dataset and instructions for running the code yourself.
+More information can be found in the paper published from this work, given below under the heading *Research output*.

 Please feel free to download the dataset and perform your own analysis or adapt it for your needs.
 Any comments or questions, either use the GitHub functionality or email daniel.wrench@vuw.ac.nz